12 Days

 Manaslu Circuit Trek Cost

-The cost of the Manaslu Circuit Trek depends on several factors, including the duration of your trek, your preferred mode of transportation, the level of comfort you desire, and whether you opt to hire extra porters.
+The cost of the Manaslu Circuit Trek depends on several factors, including the duration of your trek, your preferred mode of transportation, the level of comfort you seek, and whether you hire extra porters.
 The cost ranges from $850 to $1500.

 This package includes permits, guides, accommodation, and food, while your expenses and shopping are at your discretion.
 Accommodation in teahouses is more affordable, but we also offer deluxe packages for those who desire supreme treatment.
 You may also wish to tip guides and porters.